An atomic boson sampler

-where $\ket{i}$ denotes occupation of the lattice site $i$, and $\langle i,j \rangle$ denotes all pairs of adjacent sites in the lattice. $J_{ij}/\hbar \simeq J/\hbar = 2\pi\times 119$~Hz is the strength of the tunnel coupling between adjacent sites, which varies slightly as a function of direction and position in the lattice (see SM Sec.~\ref{sup:calibration})~\cite{young_tweezer-programmable_2022-1}. $V_i$ denotes a position-dependent potential that captures the harmonic confinement imposed by the lattice beams and, in principle, can be adjusted using the optical tweezers~\cite{young_tweezer-programmable_2022-1}.
-Evolution under $H$ results in a quantum walk described by an $m\times m$ single-particle unitary $U = e^{-i H t/\hbar}$, where $m$ is the number of sites in the lattice. $5.0(2)\;\%$ of the atoms are lost due to imperfect state preparation and the resulting occupation of excited in-plane bands, which leave the analysis region during the quantum walk dynamics and are unlikely to return (we refer to this as single-particle loss, see Methods).
-Critically, we do not observe any additional loss that is dependent on evolution time (although we do expect additional loss effects to play a role on timescales that are very long in comparison to the dynamics, see SM Sec.~\ref{sup:calibration}).
-This contrasts with previous demonstrations of boson sampling where the survival probability decays exponentially with evolution time (or equivalently the depth of the linear optical circuit), which can be exploited in classical simulation methods~\cite{garcia-patron_simulating_2019,Oszmaniec_2018,PhysRevA.104.022407,oh_classical_2023}.
+Once prepared, each atom undergoes quantum walk dynamics described by an $m\times m$ single particle unitary $U = e^{-i H t/\hbar}$, where $m$ is the number of sites in the lattice, $H$ the lattice Hamiltonian (see Methods), and $t$ the evolution time. $5.0(2)\;\%$ of the atoms are lost during the quantum walk dynamics, which we refer to as single-particle loss (see Methods).
+Critically, single particle loss is not strongly dependent on evolution time (see SM Sec.~\ref{sup:calibration}), and is primarily due to state preparation errors where atoms occupying excited in-plane bands leave the analysis region and are unlikely to return.
 After the quantum walk, a final image is used to measure the positions of the atoms.
 This measurement is not number resolving, and instead detects atom number parity on each site due to the effect of light assisted collisions (we refer to this process as parity projection)~\cite{schlosser_sub-poissonian_2001, bakr_quantum_2009,sherson_single-atom-resolved_2010}.
 However, for most experiments in this work we can operate in a regime where the probability that more than one atom occupies a given site is low, minimizing the effect of parity projection~\cite{aaronson_computational_2011}.
 Additionally, except for experiments that involve large atom numbers, we postselect our measurements on observing no lost or extra atoms after the quantum walk dynamics to account for any lingering effects of loss, image infidelity, and parity projection (see Methods).